 The Rosetta Stone Facts

 The rosetta stone is an uncompleted grey and pink granodiorite stela dating to 196 BC which holds a decree of king Ptolemy V of Egypt in three languages: Hieroglyphics, Domatic, and Greek, all containing the same texts and meaning which was the key to decipher and fully understand the ancient Egyptian language and writing system of hieroglyphics.
 The hieroglyphs were known to be the language of the priests, demotic texts, was the common language of that time and greek was used for administrative purposes.
 The Rosetta stone measures 112.3 by 75.7 cm tall and 28.4 cm thick.
-It carries 14 lines of hieroglyphic, 32 lines of demotic texts and 54 lines of Greek texts.
+It contains 14 lines of hieroglyphic, 32 lines of demotic texts and 54 lines of Greek texts.
 The two top corners and bottom right corner of the stela are missing.
 The back of the stone is rough while the front is smooth and filled with different scripts.

 The Rosetta Stone History